SerhiiCho/tiny-logger/README.md

 ## Set file path

-For setting up the path for all log files you can call `setPath` method in your bootstrap file.
+For setting up the path globally for all the log files you can call `setPath` method in your bootstrap file.

 ```php
 use Serhii\TinyLogger\Logger;